Loew rejects Ozil's accusations of racism in German FA

-"Mesut made allegations of racism, but I can clearly say that in the DFB, there has never been racist comments," Loew said while announcing the Germany squad to face world champions France in Munich on September 6, then Peru three days later.
+"Mesut made allegations of racism, but I can clearly say that in the DFB, there have never been racist comments," Loew said while announcing his squad to face world champions France in Munich on September 6, then Peru three days later.

 "The players with an immigration background have always enjoyed playing for us and nothing has changed," added Loew who has been head coach since 2006.